Skip to main content

 }

 A VC-backed sales intelligence tool monitors company-followers for healthtech startups.
 When Nomad Health’s followers jump 52% in two weeks, the team investigates and finds the company just published a viral case study.
-The tool’s SDR reaches out to the CEO, congratulating them on the traction and suggesting a demo of the platform to capitalize on the growing attention.
+The tool’s SDR reaches out to the CEO, referencing the traction and suggesting a demo to capitalize on the growing attention.
 Three weeks later, Nomad Health announces a Series A. The SDR is already in conversation.

 Combining Social Signals for an Engagement Strategy

-Each social signal type provides a single dimension of insight.
-The real power comes from combining them.
-Here is how to build a multi-signal engagement strategy that catches companies at exactly the right moment.
+Each social signal type gives you one dimension of context.
+The real value comes from stacking them.
+Here’s how to build a multi-signal engagement strategy that catches companies at the right moment.

 The Signal Stack Approach

-1. Layer 1: Company Followers.
-This is your broadest filter.
+• Layer 1: Company Followers.
+The broadest filter.
 Configure it with a moderate threshold (15-20% growth) to build a watchlist of companies gaining attention.

-2. Layer 2: Company Page Engagement.
-For companies on your watchlist, monitor whether the follower growth is accompanied by increased engagement.
-Growth without engagement is often paid (ads, sponsorships).
+• Layer 2: Company Page Engagement.
+For companies on your watchlist, check whether the follower growth comes with increased engagement.
+Growth without engagement often means paid ads or sponsorships.
 Growth with engagement is organic momentum.

-3. Layer 3: Social Reactions.
-Narrow further by watching for individual posts that break out.
-A company with growing followers, rising engagement, and a viral post is in the middle of a market moment.
+• Layer 3: Social Reactions.
+Watch for individual posts that break out.
+A company with growing followers, rising engagement, and a viral post is in the middle of a genuine market moment.

-4. Layer 4: Social Mentions.
+• Layer 4: Social Mentions.
 Check whether people outside the company are talking about it.
-External validation confirms that the momentum is not just self-promotion.
+External validation confirms the momentum isn’t just self-promotion.

-5. Layer 5: Influencer Engagement.
+• Layer 5: Influencer Engagement.
 The strongest confirmation.
-When industry influencers start paying attention, the company is on the verge of a breakout.
+When industry influencers start paying attention, the company is close to a breakout.

 Implementation with Webhooks

 Configure all five signals with webhook URLs that point to a single processing endpoint.
-In your backend, score companies based on how many signal layers they have triggered:
+In your backend, score companies based on how many signal layers they’ve triggered:

 Score 1: Follower growth only → Add to watchlist